realglobe-Inc/release-next-pr-action/README.md

 ### Reviewing and merging serial pull requests

-This is the almost same example as one shown above (the difference is that this example is added information whether each pull request is draft or not):
+This is the previous example, but is changed a bit:
+Information whether each pull request is draft or not is added.

 ```txt
                  br2